ckaestne/seai/lectures/01_introduction/intro.md

 ## Learning Goals

-* Understand how AI components are parts of larger systems
+* Understand how ML components are parts of larger systems
-* Illustrate the challenges in engineering an AI-enabled system beyond accuracy
+* Illustrate the challenges in engineering an ML-enabled system beyond accuracy
 * Explain the role of specifications and their lack in machine learning and the relationship to deductive and inductive reasoning
 * Summarize the respective goals and challenges of software engineers vs data scientists
 * Explain the concept and relevance of "T-shaped people"